moth-quantum/quantum-audio/README.md

 > [!Tip]
 > **Dictionaries** are data type in python to store {key : _value_} pairs.
 > - **Counts Dicitonary** contains keys representing classical measurement outcomes and values indicating the number of times the outcome was observed.
 Example: `{'00': 77, '01': 79, '10': 84, '11': 72}`.
 > - **Metadata Dictionary** stores the key information that is required at decoding, which is commonly the original data dimensions to restore and layout of qubits.
-Both are obtained from `scheme.calculate()` method.
+Both can be obtained from `scheme.calculate()` method.

 ### Viewing Metadata
 The Metadata Information can be viewed from the encoded circuit's `.metadata` attribute.
 The common keys found in a metadata are: